Tofu: Vietnam

-In Vietnam, dòuhuā, pronounced tào phớ, phớ, tào phở, óc đậu, tàu hủ/đậu hũ nước đường, đậu hoa, and đậu pha is a variety of soft tofu made and carried around in an earthenware jar.
-It is served by being scooped into a bowl with a very shallow and flat spoon, and it is eaten hot together with either powdered sugar and lime juice or ginger-flavored syrup.
+In Vietnam, tofu pronounced đậu phụ and đậu hũ is a variety of soft tofu made and carried around in an earthenware jar.

-Another popular dish with tofu would be bún đậu mắm tôm which is a dish with rice noodles served with tofu and shrimp paste.
+Another popular dish with tofu is bún đậu mắm tôm, which is a dish with rice noodles served with tofu and shrimp paste.

 Myanmar

 Elsewhere

 Generally, the firmer styles of tofu are used for kebabs, mock meats, and dishes requiring a consistency that holds together, while the softer styles can be used for desserts, soups, shakes, and sauces.
 Some people enjoy tofu made and prepared with chocolate and making it into pies and mousse along with other tofu desserts.
 This came about due to vegans and vegetarians avoiding the usage of items such as milk and eggs.

 Firm Western tofu types can be barbecued since they hold together on a barbecue grill.
 These types are usually marinated overnight as the marinade does not easily penetrate the entire block of tofu.
 (Techniques to increase the penetration of marinades include stabbing repeatedly with a fork or freezing and thawing prior to marinating.)
 Grated firm Western tofu is sometimes used in conjunction with textured vegetable protein (TVP) as a meat substitute.
 Softer tofus are sometimes used as a dairy-free or low-calorie filler.
 Silken tofu may be used to replace cheese in certain dishes, such as lasagna.
 Tofu has also been fused into other cuisines in the West, for instance in Indian-style curries.

 Tofu and soy protein can be industrially processed to match the textures and flavors of cheese, pudding, eggs, bacon, and similar products.
 Tofu's texture can also be altered by freezing, puréeing, and cooking.
 In the Americas, Europe, Australia and New Zealand, tofu is frequently associated with vegetarianism and veganism, as it is a source of non-animal protein.

-In India tofu is used as a low-fat replacement for paneer, providing the same texture with a similar taste.
+In India tofu is used as a low-fat replacement for paneer, providing a similar texture.

-Nutrition and health
+Nutrition

-Protein

-Tofu is relatively high in protein, about 10.7% for firm tofu and 5.3% for soft "silken" tofu, with about 5% and 2% fat respectively, as mass fraction.
-Most of tofu mass is water, typically between 76% and 91%.

-Allergies

-Because it is made of soy, individuals with allergies to legumes should not consume tofu.

-Traditional Chinese medicine claims

-Tofu is considered a cooling agent in traditional Chinese medicine.
-It is claimed to invigorate the spleen, replenish qi, moisten and cool off yang vacuity, and detoxify the body.
-However, there is no scientific evidence supporting such claims, nor their implied notions.
+Raw regular tofu is 85% water, 8% protein, 2% carbohydrates, and 5% fat (table).
+In a reference amount of 100 g, tofu supplies 76 calories, and is a rich source (20% or more of the Daily Value) of calcium, copper, iron, and manganese (table).